Tax Courses Approved by the Internal Revenue Service

 Medical and Dental Expenses

 If you itemize deductions for your client on Form 1040, Schedule A, There are six things the IRS wants you to know about medical and dental expenses and other benefits.
 There has also been a significant change, starting in 2013, the amount of allowable medical and dental expenses must exceed 10 percent of your adjusted gross income before you can claim an itemized expense deduction.
 The threshold was 7.5 percent of AGI in prior years.
 Temporary exception for age 65 or older - The AGI threshold is still 7.5 percent of your AGI if you or your spouse is age 65 or older.
-This exception will apply through Dec.
-31, 2016.
+This exception was applied through Dec.
+31, 2016 and has been extended through 2018 under the Tax Cuts and Jobs Act.
+For 2019 however, the threshold will go back to 10%.
 Visit our Blog to learn more.

 Six Facts the IRS Wants You to Know about the Alternative Minimum Tax